yatisht/usher/README.md

 ![placement](/images/placement.png)

-At the end of the placement phase, UShER allows the user to create another protocol-buffer file containing the mutation-annotated tree object for the newly generated tree including added samples as also shown in the example figure above.
+At the end of the placement phase, UShER allows the user to create another protocol-buffer (protobuf) file containing the mutation-annotated tree object for the newly generated tree including added samples as also shown in the example figure above.
 This allows for another round of placements to be carried out over and above the newly added samples.

 ## Using UShER